xy-241/CS-Notes/content/Discrete Math/Combination.md

 >[!info] Binomial
 > - **Bi** means two
+> - Chinese name is 二项式
 > - A mathematical expression or algebraic equation that consists of **two terms** connected by a **plus** or **minus** sign, general form is $(a+b)$ or $(a-b)$

 >[!info] Coefficient
+> - Chinese name is 系数
 > - Constant [[Factor]] that multiplies a variable
 > - For example,  $5$ is the coefficient of $5x$